Official Information Act Guide

-Please provide this information in [FORMAT].
+Please provide this information in an accessible, searchable format.
+Section 16(2) of the OIA requires that, with certain exceptions: [the agency] shall make the information available in the way preferred by the person requesting it If they don't provide the information in the format you requested, section 16(3) says they have to tell you why they didn't.
 Agencies will typically release information in PDF form, which can't be searched for text without additional software that can read text out of images.
 If you are requesting large amounts of information, especially if it's tabular data, make sure you specify that it should be released in a format that will be useful for you.
-I commonly ask that information be released in "a machine-readable spreadsheet format, such as CSV or XSLX."
-Section 16(2) of the OIA requires that, with certain exceptions: [the agency] shall make the information available in the way preferred by the person requesting it If they don't provide the information in the format you requested, section 16(3) says they have to tell you why they didn't.
+I commonly ask that information be released in "a machine-readable spreadsheet format, such as CSV or XLSX".
+If you're not sure what specific file format you would find most useful, you can just specify that it should be released in "an accessible, searchable format".

 Please also explain any relevant caveats Agencies will often give you this information anyway, but I find it useful to include this to prompt them to let you know if there are any important limitations to the information you're requesting that you might not be aware of. that should be kept in mind when analysing this information, including the licence Information released under the OIA can still be subject to copyright, but may be released under a copyright licence that allows for it to be freely shared or reused.
 Asking for a licence makes it easier for other organisations to reuse the information you've requested.
 Agencies should be using the New Zealand Government Open Access and Licensing (NZGOAL) framework, but it's likely many aren't. under which it is released.